eirikese/exploring_usv_positioning/README.md

 ## Code overview
 The code is divided into three main parts, one for each positioning method.
 * Relative Positioning using Fiducial Markers
-* Point Cloud Object Detection
+* Point Cloud Object Detection and Ranging
 * Point Cloud Map Fitting

 The code for Point Cloud Object Detection is developed using ROS Noetic and C++, on Ubuntu 20.04.
 The PCL library is used for point cloud clustering and pose estimation.
 The lidar used for testing is Ouster OS1-64, with data transfer via ROS pointcloud2 messages.